Acuña

 Main Plaza

-Ciudad Acuna was designed around its central plaza and cathedral; the plaza continues to be the main social gathering place for residents and tourists alike.
+Ciudad Acuna was designed around its central plaza and cathedral.

-While visiting the plaza, you’ll be able to buy wares from local artisans, watch the street performers and sample authentic Mexican dishes at the restaurants around the square.
+The plaza continues to be the main social gathering place for residents and tourists alike.
+Buy wares from local artisans, watch the street performers, and sample Mexican dishes at the restaurants around the square.

 Benjamin Canales Public Plaza